new orleans’ premier

 In some car accidents, liability simply is not clear.
 Lawyers, their investigators, and in some cases, courts, need to thoroughly investigate an accident to determine fault.
 It’s always best to consult with an attorney, but as a passenger, you almost always need a lawyer if you have suffered injuries.
 Your attorney will file the necessary claims.
 Insurance companies will play the blame game, which often leads to litigation.
 The court will assign a percentage fault to each driver, which typically means you will receive compensation from both parties.
 When more than two vehicles are involved, the entire process becomes even muddier.

-When Louisiana drivers do not carry required insurance or do not carry enough insurance to cover damages, you risk having to rely on your own health insurance to cover medical bills.
+When Louisiana drivers do not carry the required insurance or do not carry enough insurance to cover damages, they risk having to rely on their own health insurance to cover medical bills.
 Other losses are far more difficult to recover as a passenger.
 Your attorney can advise you on the best course of action for your situation.
 In some cases, the other driver’s insurance might apply, but you also might have to bring a personal injury lawsuit against the driver.
 Collecting damages could be difficult.
 If the driver had plenty of money, he or she would likely have the required car insurance.
 An experienced car accident attorney can investigate the other options you have to recover damages after a car accident in Louisiana.

 Insurance companies handle passenger injury claims the same as they handle any other injury claims.
 As mentioned above, you can file a claim against one or more drivers, depending on who caused the accident.
 Whether you obtain the information from a police report or ask immediately after a car accident, you need to get the following information to protect your rights as a passenger in a car accident: